Table of Contents

 We've now seen enough examples of monads in action to have some feel for what's going on.
 Before we continue, there are a few oft-repeated myths about monads that we're going to address.
 You're bound to encounter these assertions “in the wild”, so you might as well be prepared with a few good retorts.

-Monads are hard to understand.
+Monads can be hard to understand.
 We've already shown that monads “fall out naturally” from several problems.
 We've found that the best key to understanding them is to explain several concrete examples, then talk about what they have in common.

 Monads are only useful for I/O and imperative coding.
 While we use monads for I/O in Haskell, they're valuable for many other purposes besides.
 We've already used them for short-circuiting a chain of computations, hiding complicated state, and logging.
 Even so, we've barely scratched the surface.